Cinnamon Roll Muffin Recipe

 Too much flour and your muffins will dry out.
 Less milk or sour cream than called for is used, and the same will happen.

-Make sure to measure your ingredients correctly! for the flour and powdered sugar, use a spoon, scooping the ingredient into your measuring cup without compacting them, then use the back of a knife to level them.
+Make sure to measure your ingredients correctly!
+For the flour and powdered sugar, use a spoon, scoop the ingredients into your measuring cup without compacting them, then use the back of a knife to level them.

 For the milk and sour cream, put the cup on a flat surface to read the measurements more accurately.
 Read the measurements at eye level.